 Maryland's new interoperable public safety radio system, known as Maryland FiRST, has been a great success in providing mission critical, interoperable, voice communications to Maryland's first responders.
-With over 60% of the system built out, there are over 13,000 first responders on the system as primary users with another 23,000 as interoperable users representing 46 State agencies, local governments and Federal agencies.
+With 100% of the system built out handling over 3 million Push-To-Talks per month, there are over 30,000 first responders on the system as primary users with another 80,000 as interoperable users representing 101 State agencies, local governments, Federal agencies and neighboring State territories.

 Interoperability Users - An interoperablility user agency is approved by the Radio Control Board and utilizes Maryland FiRST for interoperable communications during special events, emergencies, mutual aid and joint operation.
 They are authorized to use MD Call/TAC or MD Marine Call/TAC talkgroups and to enter into talkgroup sharing agreements with primary user agencies.
 Interoperable user agencies can be federal, neighboring states, county or local public safety agencies.